Healthy dairy foods

 Reduced-fat dairy is an important part of a heart-healthy diet.
-Most people aren’t getting enough of this food group – try to find ways to include these foods every day.
+Most people aren’t getting enough of this food group - but you should try to find ways to include these foods every day.

 Eating reduced-fat milk, cheese and yoghurt as part of a heart-healthy diet can also protect against heart disease and stroke, and reduce the risk of high blood pressure and some cancers.
 These foods provide calcium, protein, vitamins A and D, iodine, zinc and vitamins B6 and B2 (riboflavin).